pglave/xdr-incident-browser/README.md

 ### Cisco XDR API Credentials

+The use case for this application assumes you have a valid user to a Cisco XDR tenant.
-To use this application, you will need a Client ID and Client Password for your Cisco XDR API integration.
+To use the application, you will need to generate a Client ID and Client Password for your Cisco XDR API integration, while logged in to your XDR tenant.
 These credentials will be entered directly into the web application's authentication form.
+For further documentation about how to generate the API keys, refer to [Cisco XDR documentation](https://docs.xdr.security.cisco.com/Content/Administration/api-clients.htm?cshid=7003).

 ### Running the Application